 Morning time (or anytime if we are honest)

 Coffee, coffee everywhere – and it is!
 There are heaps of great coffee shops in Bright, but of course we have a few faves.
-You’ll find your own too, but here are a few of our favouites:
+You’ll find your own too, but here are two of our favourites:

-That said, it hardly feels fair to call them favourites — Bright has so many fantastic cafés, and there are plenty more well worth discovering, including:
+That said, it hardly feels fair to have favourites — Bright has so many fantastic cafés, and there are plenty more well worth discovering, including:

 Lunch time